micropython/micropython/docs/esp32/general.rst

 -------------------------------------------

-The datasheets and other reference material for ESP32 chip are available from the vendor site: http://bbs.espressif.com/viewtopic.php?f=67&t=225 .
+The datasheets and other reference material for ESP32 chip are available from the vendor site: https://www.espressif.com/en/support/download/documents?keys=esp32 .
 They are the primary reference for the chip technical specifications, capabilities, operating modes, internal functioning, etc.

 For your convenience, some of technical specifications are provided below:

-* Architecture: Xtensa lx106
+* Architecture: Xtensa Dual-Core 32-bit LX6
-* CPU frequency: 80MHz overclockable to 160MHz
+* CPU frequency: 160MHz overclockable to 240MHz
-* Total RAM available: 96KB (part of it reserved for system)
+* Total RAM available: 528KB (part of it reserved for system)
-* BootROM: 64KB
+* BootROM: 448KB
 * Internal FlashROM: None
 * External FlashROM: code and data, via SPI Flash.
-Normal sizes 512KB-4MB.
+Normal sizes 4MB.
-* GPIO: 16 + 1 (GPIOs are multiplexed with other functions, including
-  external FlashROM, UART, deep sleep wake-up, etc.)
+* GPIO: 34 (GPIOs are multiplexed with other functions, including external FlashROM, UART, deep sleep wake-up, etc.)
-* UART: One RX/TX UART (no hardware handshaking), one TX-only UART.
+* UART: 3 RX/TX UART (no hardware handshaking), one TX-only UART.
 * SPI: 2 SPI interfaces (one used for FlashROM).
-* I2C: No native external I2C (bitbang implementation available on any pins).
+* I2C: 1 native  I2C (bitbang implementation available on any pins).
-* I2S: 1.
+* I2S: 2.
 * Programming: using BootROM bootloader from UART.
 Due to external FlashROM and always-available BootROM bootloader, ESP32 is not brickable.